What is whiplash?

 This is because the forces involved in the collision, can exert such a jarring effect on these areas of the body, that it causes injury.

-Most of you would be well aware of "rear-ender" motor vehicle accidents.
+Most people would be well aware of "rear-ender" motor vehicle accidents.

 This is where a car following another vehicle collides with the rear of the vehicle in front of it, because the driver fails to observe the car in front or sees it too late.

 In such accidents, whiplash injury is common and rear-ender car crashes, are a well known cause of whiplash injuries.

-Many Types Of Incidents Can Cause whiplash injuries
+Do Many Other Types Of Incidents Can Cause Whiplash Injuries?

 Any accident which results in a force exerting a forward and backwards motion on the body, can cause Whiplash.